yegor256/blog/_posts/2015/may/2015-05-18-cookie-based-authentication.md

 ## How Is It Composable?

-This mechanism is indeed very extensible and "composable".
+This mechanism is indeed very extensible and "composable."
 Let's say we want to skip authentication during integration testing.
 Here is how:

 {% highlight java %}